Mary Somerville: Early life and education

 During bad weather, Somerville occupied herself with reading the books in her father's library, including Shakespeare, as well as with "domestic duties."
 Such duties "occupied a great part of my time; besides, I had to shew my sampler, working the alphabet from A to Z, as well as the ten numbers, on canvas".
 Her aunt Janet came to live with the family and reportedly said to her mother "I wonder you let Mary waste her time in reading, she never shews [sews] more than if she were a man."
 Somerville was then sent to the village school to learn plain needlework, where she found herself annoyed that her "turn for reading was so much disapproved of, and thought it unjust that women should have been given a desire for knowledge if it were wrong to acquire it."
 The village school master came several time each week to teach Mary at home.
 In her Personal Recollections, Somerville notes that the boys learned Latin at the village school, while "it was thought sufficient for the girls to be able to read the Bible; very few even learnt writing."

 View of the City of Edinburgh by Alexander Nasmyth.
 Mary spent the winters in Edinburgh and attended Nasmyth's academy.

-When she 13, her mother sent her to writing school in Edinburgh, where she improved her writing skills and studied arithmetic.
+When she was 13, her mother sent her to writing school in Edinburgh, where she improved her writing skills and studied arithmetic.
 Back in Burntisland she taught herself sufficient Latin to read the books in the home library.
 While visiting her aunt in Jedburgh, she met her uncle, Dr. Thomas Somerville.
 She gathered her courage to tell him that she had been learning Latin.
 Dr. Somerville assured her that in earlier times many women had become elegant scholars.
 He then proceeded to enable her to improve her Latin by reading Virgil with her.
 While staying with another uncle, William Charters, in Edinburgh, Somerville was sent to a dancing school, where she learned manners and how to curtsey.
 She also accompanied her uncle and aunt on their visits to the Lyell family in Kinnordy; Charles Lyell later became a celebrated geologist and Somerville's friend.

 Somerville's father was a Tory, but she was a Liberal, made so by the "unjust and exaggerated abuse of the Liberal party.
 From my earliest years my mind revolved against oppression and tyranny, and I resented the injustice of the world in denying all those privileges of education to my sex which were so lavishly bestowed on men."
 At the time, slaves still worked to harvest sugar in the West Indies and in protest Somerville and her oldest brother Sam would refuse to take sugar in their tea.